liroxdeyamon/Thunder-Enhancement/README.md

 # Thunder Enhancement
-A Fabric/Quilt only Minecraft mod that overhauls how lightnings sounds and looks.
+A Fabric/Quilt only Minecraft mod that overhauls how lightnings looks.
-Wont be ported to forge, do it yourself.
+Won't be ported to forge, do it yourself.

+Recommended to use in pair with ImmersiveThunder: (Modrinth)[https://modrinth.com/mod/immersivethunder], (GitHub)[https://github.com/netcatgirl/ImmersiveThunder].

 # Todo:
 - make mod ofc
 - multiplayer compatibility
-- sound physics compatibility
 - config
-- change how lightning look, sound and behave
+- change how lightning look and behave